ComprosoftCEO/Hexacrypt-PHP/README.md

 <br>

-## Algorithm Differences
+## Compatibility
-*This algorithm a few differences from the other [Hexacrypt Repository](https://github.com/ComprosoftCEO/Hexacrypt).*
+*This algorithm now works exactly the same as the main [Hexacrypt Repository](https://github.com/ComprosoftCEO/Hexacrypt).*
-1. Uses a custom pseudo random number generator called Rand64
-2. A checksum is appended to the front of the string to make verification easier
-3. String is reversed before trash is added